There are many people out there who are not following their passions.

-“I wanted to be an artist so badly as a little kid, that I would sneak out of my house with art in my pockets and knock on neighbors’ doors trying to sell my pieces.
+“I wanted to be an artist so badly as a little kid that I would sneak out of my house with art in my pockets and knock on neighbors’ doors, trying to sell my pieces.

 But it wasn’t really about the money.
 It was about my dream of being an artist and finding people to accept who I was, so I just kept knocking on doors.
 I had some years in my life where I gave up on art because people around me were so critical of what I was creating.

-Eventually, my determination landed me my first big art show and launched my art career when I was 21 years old.
+Eventually, my determination landed me my first big art show, and launched my art career when I was 21 years old.

 But now I’m doing right by the dreams of that little kid inside me who never gave up, no matter how many times they walked home crying, with unwanted art in their pockets.”

 Gus Fink: Artist, Entrepreneur

-He has a strong desire to share his style and point of view with others, as well as be the inspiration he wished he had when he was younger.
+He has a strong desire to share his style and point of view with others and be the inspiration he wished he had when he was younger.

 I decided to walk out and just focus on my art full time.
 I remember everyone saying how stupid I was and how hard it is to make a living as an artist.
 It’s true that it’s hard, but I was willing to sacrifice steady income with doing what I love.

 But it’s never about what I’ve done or the money, as most things I do start with just pure sweat equity.

-Without taking leaps of believing in yourself you may end up in a very unhappy place.
+Without taking leaps of believing in yourself, you may end up in a very unhappy place.